 The Media Arts and Studies Path foundation program, Mediaworks, integrates skill building in media technologies and hands-on production practices with the study of film/video history and theory.
 In 2020-21, we will place our work as filmmakers in the context of sustainability and justice.
 Collaborating with other academic programs, we will center one thread of our inquiry on the climate emergency, environmental and social justice, relationships among people and the land, and the sustainability and resilience of human and natural communities; issues that are vital to our well-being and the health of the planet.
 Students will explore ways that media producers can contribute to debates around energy, the environment and climate change, and learn about the environmental impacts of different media tools and practices.

-In this election year, another thread of inquiry will address critical alternatives to mainstream media.
+In this election year, and in the midst of the Covid-19 pandemic, another thread of inquiry will address critical alternatives to mainstream media.
 Media has the power to educate and influence attitudes and behavior.
-As filmmakers and artists, how can we educate people about the economic and political forces that affect them, contribute to public discourse, and support social justice movements?
+As filmmakers and artists, how can we contribute to public discourse, educate people about the economic and political forces that affect them, and support social justice movements?
 What media strategies will make a difference?
-By engaging with these questions, students will define and cultivate their artistic voices.
+By engaging with these questions, students will define and cultivate their voices as artists and public intellectuals.

 Working within broad definitions of nonfiction media, students will sharpen essential skills of observation, research, collaboration, design and production, critique and reflection.
 They will engage in substantial reading and writing while learning to analyze and critique historical and contemporary films and texts, explore strategies to challenge dominant forms and stereotypes, examine the politics of representation in relation to race, class, and gender, and develop fluency in media analysis and criticism.
 Through hands-on practice, students will gain experience with the tools and materiality of different analog and digital media formats, the distinct qualities of animated and live action imagery, and strategies of representation in documentary practice.
 Building skills in audio recording and composition, they will also learn how to make images and sounds work together to communicate effectively.

-During fall and winter, students will develop media production skills as they work through a series of collaborative and individual design problems thematically related to a broadly defined framework of sustainability and justice.
-In spring, as a culmination of their learning, students will research and draft a proposal for a self-directed, nonfiction media project arising from that broad framework.
+Both in fall and winter, students will develop media production skills as they work through a series of collaborative and individual design problems thematically related to a broadly defined framework of sustainability and justice.
+In spring, Mediaworks will be organized as a 12 credit program in which, as a culmination of their learning, students will research, draft a proposal for, and produce a self-directed, nonfiction media project arising from their previous quarters’ studies.
 Projects may take a number of forms, including film, video, animation, audio, installation, performance and internship.
 Collaborative projects are welcome.
 Students will produce these projects and exhibit them publicly at the end of the year.
+If conditions allow, some training and production may take place in on-campus media labs.

 media arts, digital media, film/video production, visual art, journalism, communication, education, sustainability and social justice advocacy, and the humanities.